preaction/www.indiepalate.com/recipe/2015/05/10/taco-chicken-bowls/index.markdown

 Next time, I'm going to double the beans too.

-Though I made bowls as directed, this would probably go just as well wrapped in a tortilla with some sour cream.
+Though I made bowls as directed, this would probably go just as well wrapped in a tortilla with some sour cream. *edit 2015-05-21: I tried it as a burrito, and it is excellent!*

 ## Ingredients